Los7cau53/Lenovo-Legion-Y520-Osx/README.md

 # Post Installation Guide

+Post install almost everything works,but audio via jack doesnt work, need to disable gfx to save power

+- Open Clover and put the following configurations
+- Use these kexts(All up to date as of Jul 31st 2018).
+You can get latest kexts if provided kexts are older
+- Configure your Smbios etc
 - Fix Audio and input jack
 - Disable 1050/ discrete graphics
-- fix powermanagement
+- Fix powermanagement- put plugin type as 0x01(already provided in clover config)